 Regulations for cryptocurrency companies in the Isle of Man

-These regulations are designed to allow for better control of legal entities operating in this field, control exercised by the Isle of Man Financial Services Authority
+These regulations are designed to allow for better control of legal entities operating in this field, control exercised by the Isle of Man Financial Services Authority.

-The new regulations for cryptocurrency companies require that these types of businesses have at least two resident directors and they must be managed and controlled from the Isle.
+Usually, the regulations for cryptocurrency companies require that these types of businesses have at least two resident directors and they must be managed and controlled from the Isle.

-In addition to this, local regulations describe four types of currencies:
+The local regulations describe four types of currencies:

-digital currency: the electronic version of a fiat currency; can include representations of virtual currency;
+- digital currency: the electronic version of a fiat currency; can include representations of virtual currency;

-virtual currency: the digital representation of a value that may be traded digitally; is not centrally controlled or administered;
+- virtual currency: the digital representation of a value that may be traded digitally; is not centrally controlled or administered;

-convertible virtual currency: this category includes cryptocurrencies that can be converted into fiat currencies through a cryptocurrency exchange.
+- convertible virtual currency: this category includes cryptocurrencies that can be converted into fiat currencies through a cryptocurrency exchange.

-non-convertible virtual currency: it cannot be transferred to another individual and cannot be concerted or redeemed for fiat currency through an exchange.
+- non-convertible virtual currency: it cannot be transferred to another individual and cannot be concerted or redeemed for fiat currency through an exchange.